CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 "range_increment": 5,
 ```

-Min, max, and increment values must always have the same sign, but it can be negative eg. in the case of spells that use a negative 'recover' effect to cause pain or stamina damage.
+Min and max values must always have the same sign, but it can be negative eg. in the case of spells that use a negative 'recover' effect to cause pain or stamina damage.
 For example:

 ```json
   {